e2b-dev/awesome-ai-agents/README.md

 Build-your-own

 ### Description
+- An agent management system that facilitates the creation of robust AI applications and experimental autonomous agents through a rich suite of developer tools.
 - Enables the deployment of agents across multiple platforms including cloud, PCs, or mobile devices, and extends functionality through Python or plain English integrations.
 - Advances prompt engineering with a powerful prompt compiler, offering a higher degree of control over Language Models, significantly optimizing the response generation process.
 - Allows seamless export of agents into portable files for execution in any environment, along with an optional Agentbox feature for optimized computing resource management within a sandboxed environment.